Location Spotlight: Liberty Hill

 Schitz Creek Distillery & Brewery

 Winery, Distillery, and Brewery all in one, Schitz Creek + Thirsty Mule is our top choice to get a flight in the area.
-The brewery program has been open for about a year and a half now in a new space with seating directly across from the brewing tanks.
+The brewery program has been open for about three years now in a new space with seating directly across from the brewing tanks.
 Next door is the winery and distillery (and market, and souvenir shop), and of course, there is outdoor seating, penned mules, table games, a destroyed wooden cart, and an anatomically correct mule statue.
 This is a great place to go if you’re traveling with non-beer drinkers, so come support one of the newer breweries in the area.

 San Gabriel River Brewing

 For our second of three breweries named after running water, we’re turning to San Gabriel River Brewing, which has been in business since 2016.
 You may be familiar with them if you frequent beer festivals, as brothers John and Patrick Peck are huge fans and make an appearance every year at TCBF, Hops for Houses, Wild West Brew Fest, and other local events.
-Plus, they host the Liberty Hill Beer Festival in October at their brewery, which features rustic vibes at the covered picnic tables outdoors, or at the barstools in the taproom.
-They have food, live music, beer club memberships, and they’re currently building an expansion to the brewery, along with hiring more staff and distributing bottles.
+Plus, they host the Liberty Hill Beer Festival in October at their brewery (although for 2025, they’re mixing it up with a Chili and Chowder Fest).
+Their space features rustic vibes at the covered picnic tables outdoors, or at the barstools in the taproom.
+They have food, live music, beer club memberships, and they’ve recently added a large expansion to the indoor space, along with hiring more staff and distributing bottles.
 A lot of good things in the future for this team.

-Turns out that all four Liberty Hill breweries are named after water, a fact I didn’t realize until right now.
-Well anyway, this next brewery is completely different than the last three; Hell or High Water Brewing is a brewpub in downtown Liberty Hill, with a full pub menu and 16 taps (including a few guest taps).
+The joke about all three Liberty Hill breweries being named after water has come to an end, as the final option has rebranded.
+Slot-T Beer Co. (formerly Float the River Brewing (formerly Hell or High Water Brewing)) is a brewpub in downtown Liberty Hill, with a full pub menu and 16 taps, including a few guest taps.
 They have daily happy hours, weekly live music and other events, and a nice patio if you want to spend your 4 minutes of eclipse time chowing down on some wings.
 This is the spot to hit if you’re looking to stay a bit closer to the crowds of downtown.

 Liberty Hill Beer Market

-Isn’t it crazy that we’re already at the sixth item in this article about the small city of Liberty Hill?
+Isn’t it crazy that we’re at the fourth item in this article about the small city of Liberty Hill?
 Here’s another choice, and while it’s not a brewery, it’s certainly got some beer – 30 taps, plus a few cans and wine.
-The unassuming spot is also an Italian + German style restaurant with pizza, pasta, and schnitzel.
+The unassuming spot is also an Italian + German-style restaurant with pizza, pasta, and schnitzel.
 They have a playground too, so it’s a great place to let the kids run around.
+Add in nightly events like karaoke, trivia, and live music, and you’ve got one of the best taverns in town right here.

 Finally, since you’ll be driving through Cedar Park and Leander on the way, I published an article last year on beer spots over there as well.
 Drive safe!